DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

 |Geological subdivision:||Opatica Subprovince|

-The volcanic and volcaniclastic rocks of the Upper Eastmain Greenstone Belt (UEGB) were described in the works of Hocq (1985), Roy (1985, 1988), Couture (1986, 1987a, 1987b, 1987c, 1993) and Couture and Guha (1990).
-At that time, these authors included all the rocks within the René Group, since no formation was individualized.
-Following geological mapping in the Bohier Island region during summer of 2017, Beauchamp and Massei (2018) divided the René Group into four formations.
-The Dolent Formation, located south of the Éponyme lake, was introduced to define the volcanic rocks of the western and northern branches of the UEGB.
+Volcanic and volcaniclastic rocks of the Upper Eastmain Greenstone Belt (UEGB) were described in the works of Hocq (1985), Roy (1985, 1988), Couture (1986, 1987a, 1987b, 1987c, 1993) and Couture and Guha (1990).
+At that time, these authors grouped all the rocks within the René Group, without individualizing any formation.
+Following geological mapping in the Bohier Island area during the summer of 2017, Beauchamp et al. (2018) divided the René Group into four formations.
+The Dolent Formation, located south of the lake of the same name, was introduced to define volcanic rocks of the western and northern branches of the UEGB.

 Dolent Formation 1a (nAdln1a): Porphyritic or Glomerophyric Basalt

 Subunit nAdln1a represents the porphyritic and glomerophyric basalt facies.
 As a marker of volcanic stratigraphy, this unit was isolated on the geological map of Beauchamp et al. (2018).
 Generally pillowed, subunit nAdln1a contains 2 to 15% plagioclase phenocrystals (0.5-1 cm).
 Glomerophyric textures are also present.
 Phenocrystal clusters (1-5 cm) are rounded to subrounded.
 Because these clusters are denser than individual crystals, they tend to accumulate in the lower portion of magmatic bodies, which allows for locating their base.